migoox/genome-downsampler/README.md

 #### CUDA (optional)

-The program by default tries to compile all implemented algorithms including CUDA algorithms.
-That means the default *build* process requires CUDA library (see the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and download cuda from [here](https://developer.nvidia.com/cuda-downloads)) and [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) to *run* the CUDA algorithms.
+By default, CUDA algorithms are not included in the build.
+To enable them, set the `WITH_CUDA` flag when configuring with CMake.
+To build with CUDA support, you must first install the CUDA library (see the [installation guide](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html) and download CUDA from [here](https://developer.nvidia.com/cuda-downloads)).
+Note that you need a [CUDA capable GPU](https://developer.nvidia.com/cuda-gpus) to run the CUDA algorithms.

-Note that if you don't have CUDA capable GPU you can still download and install the CUDA library in order to run default compilation process.
-However to reduce the binary footprint and make the installation easier for users that may don't want to install the CUDA library, the `WITH_CUDA` flag has been provided (see the [Building from source](#building-from-source) section).

 ### Building from source

 1. Install the dependencies.
 2. Clone the repository.
 3. Navigate to the repository directory and run
-   - `mkdir build && cd build && cmake .. && cmake --build .` for default build.
+   - `cmake --preset gcc-x64-release && cmake --build --preset gcc-x64-release` for default build.
-   - `mkdir build && cd build && cmake -D WITH_CUDA=OFF .. && cmake --build .` for build without CUDA.
+   - `cmake --preset gcc-x64-release WITH_CUDA=ON && cmake --build --preset gcc-x64-release` for build with CUDA algorithms.
-4. The binary file location: `<repository-dir>/build/src/genome-downsampler`.
+4. The binary file location: `<repository-dir>/build/release/src/genome-downsampler`.

 Available cmake flags:
 - `WITH_CUDA`: builds the program with CUDA algorithms.
 When this option is disabled, the CUDA library is no longer required